YBHwang/clova-developer-guide/en-KR/CEK/References/Custom_Extension_Message.md

 ```

 #### LaunchRequest {#CustomExtLaunchRequest}
 `LaunchRequest` type is a request type that indicates that a user has started using a specific extension.
-For example, the user has declared they want to use a specific skill by saying "Start DiceDrawer."
+For example, the user has declared they want to use a specific skill by saying "Start Dice Drawer."
 The [`IntentRequest`](#CustomExtIntentRequest) type message of the extension is received until the user declares they want to stop using the skill.

 The `request` object field configuration of the `LaunchRequest` type message is as follows: